VegOut

 So they stay kind.
 They stay helpful.
 They stay invisible.

-Think about how your closest friendships actually formed.
+Consider how the closest friendships in anyone's life actually formed.
 Chances are, at some point, someone said something they weren't sure they should say.
 Someone admitted they were struggling.
 Someone made an awkward confession or shared an unpopular opinion or let their mask slip in a way that felt risky at the time.
 That moment of risk is what tipped the relationship from pleasant to real.

 Being Liked Is Not the Same as Being Known

 Here is the paradox at the heart of this pattern.
 Agreeable people are generally well liked.
-Research consistently shows that agreeableness is negatively correlated with loneliness and positively associated with being sought out by others.
-But being selected as a friend and actually experiencing the emotional intimacy of friendship are two different things.
+Research consistently shows that ag